-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Canvas

 Canvas is a different kind of subscription service altogether.
-It's backed by Ford Credit and offers Ford and Lincoln vehicles exclusively, but rather than having brand new shiny cars for you, you're paying for used off-lease vehicles that are several model years old.
-In fact, as of this writing, the bulk of the cars available through Canvas in West Los Angeles are from the 2015 model year.
+It's backed by Ford Credit and offers Ford and Lincoln vehicles exclusively, but rather than it having brand-new shiny cars for you, you're paying for used off-lease vehicles that are several model years old.
+In fact, as of this writing, most of the cars available through Canvas in West Los Angeles are from the 2015 model year.

-The Canvas program is more à la carte, allowing users to select different subscription lengths and mileage packages to go with their vehicles.
+The Canvas program is more a la carte, allowing users to select different subscription lengths and mileage packages to go with their vehicles.
 Insurance is included, as with most subscription services and Canvas cars come with Ford's Protect Premium Maintenance Plan.
-This package covers routine oil changes, multi-point inspections as well as some preventive care and replacement of normal "wear and tear" items.
+This package covers routine oil changes, multipoint inspections and some preventive care and replacement of normal "wear and tear" items.

 Lastly, you choose your mileage package.
 If you plan on driving 500 miles per month or less, congratulations, you won't be charged anything extra over the cost of your subscription and car fee.
 If you plan on making regular cross-country trips, however, you'll clearly need the unlimited miles pack.
 Depending on what car you choose this can range from an additional $80 per month for the Fiesta S sedan to $135 per month for that convertible Mustang.